-- An overview
+Action Learning- An overview

 - Action learning is a process whereby participants study their own actions and experience in order to improve performance.
-Through learning in this way participants are encouraged to share experiences and learn from this, rather than through traditional, or academic, instruction. - Action learning is provided and facilitated by action learning set facilitators in senior NHS roles and may be alumni of the GMTS or Clinical Fellows.
+Through learning in this way participants are encouraged to share experiences and learn from this, rather than through traditional, or academic, instruction. - Action learning is provided and facilitated by action learning set facilitators in senior NHS roles and may be alumni of the GMTS or Clinical Fellows. - •Trainees also take part in sets as part of the EGA programme.
+To distinguish between the two, sets undertaken as part of the EGA programme are called Inquiry and Application Groups (IAGs) and are delivered by trained tutors.
+These will be discussed and arranged within the first residential of the programme.